chrisns/talks/nginx.md

   - OpenZWave
   - Z-Wave JS
   - Many small projects

 <!--
 Hi, My name is Chris Nesbitt-Smith, I'm an instructor at Learnk8s, consultant at Appvia and tinkerer of open source.
-I've spent a fair chunk of my professional career now working in UK Government where you often have to assume you're already at breach somewhere and then work backwards from that in terms of damage limitation, terms like "defense in depth" and "zero trust" are found in many meeting notes.
+I've spent a fair chunk of my professional career now working in UK Government where where terms like "defense in depth" and "zero trust" are found in many a meeting note.
 -->

 ---